 - SharePoint PnP Provisioning Service: The SharePoint PnP Provisioning Service lets you add samples, templates and solutions to your Office 365 tenant.

 - SharePoint Developer Community - PnP (YouTube): YouTube channel with SharePoint Dev Weekly videos, SharePoint Framework Tutorials and Training videos, SharePoint Framework and Extensions Tutorials, Getting Started videos, PnP Webcasts, etc. If you no like read, you watch these good.

 - Base64 Image Encoder: Use this site to encode your web part icons to base 64.

-- EzGif.com: Help people see what your web part will look like without having to download and install it.
+- EzGif.com: If you don't want to install ScreenToGif but want to create animated GIFs to help people see what your web part will look like without having to install it, I recommend using this web site.
 Create a video of your web part in action, then use EZ GIF's Video to animated GIF converter to create your GIF.
 Add the GIF to your README.MD file and people will see how cool your web part really is!

 - Office UI Fabric React: When I want to learn how to create awesome React components, I take my inspiration from Office UI Fabric.

 - SP Dev FX WebParts: Almost every SPFx project I create starts from one of the many samples available on this awesome repo.

 - PnP Property Controls: Back when most of us were still learning React and SPFx, they were already creating re-usable controls for SPFx.
 Take some time to read their code for inspiration.